 Supervising students (postgraduates): the Doctoral College provides a programme of training and information about the supervision of postgraduates.

 For further information and support with embedding sustainability into your teaching, please contact Centre for Sustainable Futures.

 Tallis Aspire: is an electronic reading list system.
 It can provide easy access to all resources for students, embedding resources directly into the lists.
 Tallis Aspire is easy to add and edit, it allows staff to build your own library of high quality resources using and reusing single resources.
 It is launched from the DLE.
 Guidance and training sessions to assist with the use of Tallis Aspire are available.

 Teaching, Learning and Quality Committees: the teaching and learning committees at programme, school, faculty and University level are responsible for the quality assurance (QA) and quality enhancement (QE) of teaching, learning and assessment practice and for the maintenance of academic standards in the programmes of the University.

 Teaching Development Framework (TDF): provides staff with the opportunity to gain Fellowship of the Higher Education Academy at one of four levels: Associate, Fellow, Senior Fellow or Principal Fellow.
 It was accredited by the Higher Education Academy in 2012 and aligns with the UK Professional Standards Framework.
-See staff policy at PGCAP/TDF policy.

 Teaching and Learning: spans a number of areas across Plymouth University with the responsibility for the successful delivery of the institution's teaching, learning and student experience strategy.